llllllllll/hscp/README.md

     $ hscp path_to_config

+The config must be setup properly for this to work, or it will error on runtime.
 Currently you must stop polling with ^c, but the terminal will print the scp out and other useful information.
-Currently, it does not push the source directory at startup, so you need to edit all the files in the directory for them to get pushed.

 TODO
 ----

-- Get directories working properly
-- Fix emacs file buffers causing crashes (probably with regex ignores)
+- Make innitial push respect the ignored regex list
 - Possibly add printing options with a -v or --verbose flag